 So, what is build to rent, and how does it work?
 Build to rent is the investment, development and operation of new homes for the sole purpose of renting instead of selling.

 Unlike traditional private rental properties—also known as the private rental sector (PRS)—where a property investor purchases a home and becomes the landlord, the BTR model means homes are designed with renters in mind from their inception.
 This means the entire rental experience is at the forefront of development.
 You’ll notice a vastly different customer experience with BTR homes compared to traditional rentals.
 For example, build to rent communities often come with a full range of amenities, benefits and services to help with everything from maintenance issues to resident events.

 Get Living’s neighbourhoods across London and Manchester are designed to bring people together, inspire connection, and help people to live well.
 That’s achieved through working with independent retailers, service providers, brand partnerships and cultural organisations that help activate the public realm.
 This is all supported by exclusive resident amenities*, activities, and 24/7 security.

 View this post on Instagram

-Build to rent companies also offer more renter-focused terms, such as standard three-year tenancy agreements, better security with resident-only lease breaks, no fees, no middlemen and no-deposit options.
-Many homes will come with furniture packages so renters can pack light and focus on personal touches, plus with WiFi already installed, you’re online from day one.
+Build to rent companies also offer more renter-focused terms, such as standard three-year tenancy agreements, better security with resident-only lease breaks, no middlemen and no-deposit options*.
+Many homes will come with furniture packages so renters can pack light and focus on personal touches, plus with Wi-Fi already installed, you’re online from day one.

 Most BTR schemes have an on-site team as a friendly face within the community who can help with any issues and be a go-to expert for information on your new home, neighbourhood and things to do in the wider area.